kumarman/The21QRSeries/JavaScript/Chapter3.md

 console.log(plusZero === blank); // prints true
 console.log(NaN === NaN); // prints false

-// SameValue comparison:
+//SameValue comparison:
-//Same as triple equal except for +0, -0 and NaN console.log(Object.is(plusZero, minusZero)); //false console.log(Object.is(NaN, NaN)); // true console.log(Object.is(plusZero, blank)); // false
+//Same as triple equal except for +0, -0 and NaN console.log(Object.is(plusZero, minusZero)); //false console.log(Object.is(NaN, NaN)); //true console.log(Object.is(plusZero, blank)); //false
 ```

 1. Double Equality or Abstract Equality Comparison or Loose Equality:
 	 It compares two values by converting them to a common type.
+We should always use tripple equality.
 2. Strict Equality Comparison or Tripple Equality:
    It compares type and value both.
 If either type or value is different, false is returned.
 3. Same-value Equality: